-Another strategy consists in ordering the line segments belonging to a trajectory spatially, i.e., by sorting the line segments of a trajectory by the $x,\ y,$ and z values of the segment's origin.
+Another strategy consists in ordering the line segments belonging to a trajectory spatially, i.e., by sorting the line segments of a trajectory by the x, y, and z values of the segment's origin lexicographically.
 We then assign r segments per trajectory into each MBB, as in the previous method.
 With such spatial grouping, the line segments are no longer guaranteed to be temporally contiguous in their MBBs, but reduced index overlap may be achieved.
-Figure 11 plots response time vs. r for the S7 (Random dataset) searches.
+Figure 15 plots response time vs. r for the S7 (Random dataset) searches.
 We see that there is no advantage to assigning multiple trajectory segments to an MBB over assigning a single line segment to a MBB (r=1 in the plot).
-When comparing with results in Figure 10 (b) we find that spatial splitting leads to query response times higher by several factors than that of temporal splitting.
+When comparing with results in Figure 14 (b) we find that spatial splitting leads to query response times higher by several factors than that of temporal splitting.

-Figure 11.
-Static Spatial Splitting: Response time vs. r using S7 for the Random-1M, 3M, and 5M $\alpha=1$ datasets and a query distance of 15.
-The number of MBBs per trajectory, M, for each data point is shown on the rightmost vertical axis.
+Figure 14.
+Static Temporal Splitting: Response time vs. r for (a) S6 for the Galaxy-1M dataset for various query distances; and (b) S7 for the Random-1M, 3M, and 5M $\alpha=1$ datasets and a query distance of 15.
+The number of MBBs per trajectory, m, is shown on the right vertical axis.